Ibex Hunt staged as Sun Journey, Negev Rock Art

 The right side of the illustration depicts a hunting scene with dogs.
 Four symbols are present in this hunting scene: the hunter, the ibex holding the Sun between its horns, the two dogs, and the underworld fire beneath the ibex.
 The hunter, who wears a crown, symbolizes the underworld god.
 With the help of his dogs, he retrieves the Sun, represented as a complete circle between the ibex’s horns.
+Note the fire beneath the ibex; it symbolizes the underworld, the sun’s home.

 Conclusion